The California Museum’s California Hall of Fame was established

 Charlotta Bass, Joan Didion,

-Francis Ford Coppola, Fred Ross, Stephen Schneider and Mimi
+Francis Ford Coppola, Fred Ross, Stephen Schneider, Mimi Silbert,

 Where is the California Hall of Fame located?

 The California Hall of Fame is located at The California Museum,